Why you can trust Bankrate

 Whole life insurance

 Unlike term life insurance, whole life insurance is designed to last your entire life.
-The policy comes with a set death benefit and provides a cash value account that can grow over time, tax-deferred.
+The policy comes with a fixed death benefit, level premiums and provides a cash value account that can grow over time, tax-deferred.
+You have the option to withdraw or borrow the cash value while you are still living and use the money for any purpose.
+However, although pulling money out of your cash value can lower your death benefit, the cash value does not add to your death benefit.

 Universal life insurance